Skip to content

 Please email any comments or questions to stateforests@alaska.gov.

-The Alaska Department of Natural Resources (DNR) is proposing the creation of the Susitna Valley State Forest and the expansion of the Tanana Valley State Forest.
-This will secure long-term investment in these forests.
+The Alaska Department of Natural Resources (DNR) is proposing the expansion of the Tanana Valley State Forest.
+This will secure long-term investment in Alaska's State Forests.

-The lands proposed to be included in these State Forests have already been identified for forest use (forest classified) because of their productivity potential for growing timber.
+The lands proposed to be included in the expanded State Forest have already been identified in Division of Mining, Land, and Water (DMLW) area plans for forest use (forest classified) because of their productivity potential for growing timber.
 We can provide certainty that encourages investment in these forest classified lands by permanently designating them as official state forests.

 forest